 The Heart of the Matter

 Being willing to even consider submitting in everything doesn’t come easy.
 So if you’ve read this far, praise God!
 This submission that we are called to can be hard to accept, especially in this day and age.
 I would never minimize that.
 Growing into it was hard for me, and I still struggle with it.
 Just ask my husband!
 But I always come back to the same thing.
 It is a command of God.
 It is His will for me.
-I may not always like this command or fully understand it, but I am His.
+I may not always like this command, but I am His.
 (1 Corinthians 3:23, 1 Corinthians 6:19-20) Therefore, because of who He is and what He has done, my heart is drawn strongly towards His will.
 I must not fail to mention that living this way has transformed my marriage and my walk for the better.
 It is not for naught.
 God knows what He’s doing, and I trust Him far more than I trust myself.
 If He says this way is best, I believe Him.
 Furthermore, I love my husband and want to give him the best, to the glory of God.